-Workflows in Freshsales are available from the Garden plan, and they’re made for sales teams of all sizes.
+Workflows in Freshworks CRM are made for sales teams of all sizes.
 Smaller sales teams may struggle with balancing tasks with the limited manpower available.
 Workflows can help delegate the manual tasks to the CRM and have them completed automatically, thus enabling them to function as effectively as a larger, well-staffed team.

 With larger sales teams, the challenge lies in streamlining processes.
 Each salesperson may be following their own process to complete their tasks and there would be no effective process in place.
 Using workflows, the larger sales process can be set and within that, individual salespersons can create smaller workflows to match their personal process.

-Workflows can be applied on six types of records in Freshsales—Leads, Contacts, Accounts, Deals, Tasks, and Appointments.
+Workflows can be applied on six types of records in Freshworks CRM—Contacts, Accounts, Deals, Tasks, Appointments, and Call Logs.
 In this post, we’ll discuss how you can automate your sales process using workflows, right from onboarding a lead to marking a deal won.

 From lead to deal, here’s how workflows can help improve your sales productivity:

-1. When a new lead comes into Freshsales
+1. When a new lead comes into Freshworks CRM

 2. Updating lead fields